Degas’ Dancers Paintings: the Ballerinas at The Paris Opera

 The Dance Class: not everyone is paying attention.
 (1) © Wikimedia Commons.

-Degas has once again set up a diagonal, sweeping frieze-like view.
-We get an ‘as it happens’ glimpse of the scene as though we have just walked in on an informal visit; there is a lot to take in.
+Degas has chosen a diagonal, sweeping frieze-like view.
+We get a glimpse of the rehearsal room scene as though we have just walked in on an informal visit.
+There is a lot to take in.
 We see the dancers gathered around the instructor.
 He is an elderly gentleman with a large stick.
-Whilst the baton is nominally to beat out the rhythm of the dance, it is also hefty enough to posses an air of menace; if the girls get it wrong perhaps they will get a prod or even be struck.
+Whilst the baton is nominally to beat out the rhythm of the dance, it is also hefty enough to possess an air of menace.

-Some of the ballerinas appear disinterested in the class and have their own agenda.
-The one closest to us gives a dirty look from behind her fan to someone on the other side of the room.
-The girl sitting on the table is stretching her neck and scratching her back at the same time; one is adjusting her costume, another her earring.
-Degas notes the details.
+Some of the ballerinas appear disinterested in the class and have their own agenda: the one closest to us gives a dirty look from behind her fan to someone on the other side of the room.
+The girl sitting on the table is stretching her neck and scratching her back at the same time.
+One is adjusting her costume, another her earring.
+Degas notes the details and the attitudes.

 The opera rats

-What we witness in The Dance Class and other Degas depictions of ballet exercises and rehearsal is a punishing and exhausting regime of relentless work.
+What we witness in The Dance Class and other Degas depictions of ballet exercises and rehearsal is a punishing, boring and exhausting regime of relentless work.
+It almost looks like a bizarre form of punishment that the girls have to endure before they are fit to perform before their social superiors at the opera.

-(See the Bourgeois Men and Working Women page for more on social forces and cultural expectations).
+Please see the Bourgeois Men and Working Women page for more on social forces and cultural expectations.

 An Infographic timeline which shows where Edgar Degas lived and worked, the dates he lived there and the major paintings to be associated with the addresses and the studios.
 All of these addresses are in Montmartre and all but one in the Pigalle area of Montmartre.